Close

 Making a self-setting clock by decoding the WWVB signal with a TTL Turing machine.

 The real purpose of the project is to develop a pair of reusable modules.
-One module for accurate time acquisition and the other for general purpose computation.
+One module for time acquisition and another for basic computation, in the form of a Turing machine.

 This time module tunes in to the WWVB signal at 60kHz and outputs an encoded digital stream.
 At the moment, the antenna is little more than a coiled up ethernet cable with a capacitor soldered to each end.
 Really, that's all it is.
 The signal from the antenna is amplified by a complementary transistor pair in a folded cascode configuration and passed on to an op-amp analog filter and an op-amp rectifier.
 A comparator then decides whether the WWVB carrier is at its high amplitude or low amplitude.